ZdenekSkulinek/Serial-Port-Terminal/README.md

 is capable to have many ports opened at same time.
 It's possible to set up the various configurations as baudrate, stopbits, etc.
-I have tested this by making loop, windows on the screen, from USB to USB to setrial converter, Serial modem cable, USB to serial coverter to USB and another window on the screen.
+I have tested this by making loop, windows on the screen, from USB to USB to serial converter, Serial modem cable, USB to serial coverter to USB and another window on the screen.